 After a little aside about Augustus wanting to move Rome’s capital to Troy (seriously?), we’re told that Schliemann was so keen on Greece that ‘he took a young Greek woman to be his bride.’

 Ew.
-Really nasty way of putting that.
+Really creepy way of putting that.
 Besides if he was so into Ancient Greece, surely an old Greek woman would have been more appropriate.
 Re-enactment Schliemann is talking to re-enactment Bride of Schliemann when he re-enacts finding his greatest discovery.
-The re-enactment Schliemann goes into a hole into Troy II, because he’d seen a flash of treasure.
+Schliemann goes into a hole into Troy II, because he’d seen a flash of treasure.
 Long, long, super long build up as he digs it out.

 Coming into a landing now.
-Nimoy tells us that little changed in Turkey between the 1870s and the 1970s, which is a straight up falsehood.
+Nimoy tells us that little changed in Turkey between the 1870s and the 1970s, which is a straight-up falsehood.
 Footage of the 1976 earthquake.
 The people rebuilt, just as the ancient Trojans rebuilt.
 The final collapse of Troy was probably after an earthquake, but Nimoy asks isn’t it nicer to believe that it fell “gloriously and for love?”
 End

 Super lazy episode this week.
 Really lazy.
 Some nice footage, but… yeah, lazy.

 More interesting is where does this fit into In Search Of’s usual oeuvre?

 Well, we’re told that there is a solid, firm archaeological establishment that, with one voice, accepts or scoffs at theories.
 This is how a lot of fringe people see academia in general; a bunch of hidebound old fools who exist simply to repeat what was told to them by their own teachers.
 Only a brilliant outsider can come into their comfortable world and shake things up with new discoveries!
 And Schliemann is constantly… repeatedly put forward as proof of that.
 The brilliant layman, mocked by his academic peers who failed to see his brilliance.